 Psychodynamic Counselling works by bringing the unconscious thoughts and feelings to the surface.
 There is an emphasis on the influence of the past, and on recurring patterns of relationships.
 A difficult and painful situation in the present may have its roots in the past but the individual may not be aware of the connection.

 During our counselling sessions we may consider your current difficulties in the context of past influences and experiences, exploring your childhood, significant relationships, beliefs and responses.
-You may be able to recognise more choices available to you in order to make changes now and in the future.
+You will be able to recognise more choices available to you in order to make changes now and in the future.

 I also have a professional and personal interest in addiction, including drugs, alcohol and gambling.

 Training, qualifications & experience